panzerdp/dmitripavlutin.com/content/posts/084-property-exists/index.md

 ---
 title: "3 Ways to Check If an Object Has a Property in JavaScript"
-description: "The 3 ways to check if an object has a property in JavaScript: hasOwnProperty() method, in operator, comparing with undefined."
+description: "The 3 ways to check if an object has a property or key in JavaScript: hasOwnProperty() method, in operator, comparing with undefined."
 published: "2020-06-16T09:00Z"
 modified: "2023-01-25"
 thumbnail: "./images/cover.png"